HantaFAQs.com

 Why person-to-person spread matters

 Most hantaviruses cannot move directly between people — exposure to infected rodent excreta is required.
 Andes virus is the exception.
 Documented transmission events involve close, prolonged contact: spouses, parents and children, and healthcare workers caring for critically ill patients.
-This is why Andes outbreaks (such as the MV Hondius situation in 2026) are managed with strict isolation and contact tracing.
+This is why Andes outbreaks (such as the MV Hondius situation in 2026) are managed with strict isolation and 42-day contact monitoring.

 Sources

-• CDC — Andes virus and hantavirus pulmonary syndrome
+• CDC — Andes virus and hantavirus pulmonary syndrome (May 2026).

-• PAHO — Hantavirus situation in the Americas
+• PAHO — Hantavirus situation in the Americas.

 Related pages